 - If you need to use inhalers - make sure that you know how to use them; and

 - Avoid triggers that make your symptoms worse.

 - People aged 65 or older:

-- be prepared to stay at home for long periods of time;
+- Be prepared to stay at home for long periods of time (food, medicines supply);

-- develop a document that summarizes your current health conditions and treatment plan (you can use this care plan provided by CDC).
+- Develop a document that summarizes your current health conditions and treatment plan (you can use this provided by CDC).